wretched.computer

 Now, you don’t need to become an expert in .obj files to understand the rest of this post, but the format’s simplicity makes it a great subject to analyze some of the more universally-used concepts in 3D modeling.

-In .obj files, all data is stored as separate plaintext lines, prefixed by one or two letters to indicate the type of data it is.
+In .obj files, all data is stored as plaintext lines, prefixed by one or two letters to indicate the type of data it is.
 For our purposes, we’ll only focus on three of these:

 • Vertex positions: shapes in 3D graphics are made up of points, called vertices, and the most important feature of a vertex is its position.
 Positions starts with a v and are followed by their (x,y,z)(x, y, z) coordinates.

 • Vertex normals: a vertex normal starts with vn and is also followed by (x,y,z)(x, y, z) coordinates, but instead of defining a point, these define a vector, which is math’s version of an arrow.
 Normal vectors can be somewhat counterintuitive if you haven’t dealt with them before, but basically, they define the direction a surface is facing at some point.
+This is crucial for adding lighting to a scene, since by knowing which direction a surface faces, we can mathematically “bounce” light off of it and determine how much of that light should reach the viewer.

 With just these elements, we can render and light a 3D shape!
-To illustrate this (and the .obj format generally), I put together a little visualizer that highlights how each line in the cube.obj file maps to the rendered shape.
+To illustrate this (and the .obj format generally), I put together a little visualizer that highlights how each line in an cube.obj file maps to the rendered shape.
 Mouse over (or tap on) any of the lines below to see how it’s represented in 3D space.

 g cube